How To Make Money Blogging For Beginners

 Start with advertising as soon as your blog is set up and has a couple of posts.
 After that, make your way to affiliate marketing and start pitching brands for sponsored opportunities as you build on your blogging habits.
 Finally, as you become more established with a considerable email list, then, and only then, should you pursue creating a product.

-But you want to make sure that even though you have money on your mind, you are still establishing all the beginner blogging basics, such as making sure your site is set up correctly, your branding is in place, and you are regularly creating content for your blog.
+But you want to ensure that even though you have money on your mind, you are still establishing all the beginner blogging basics, such as ensuring your site is set up correctly, your branding is in place, and you are regularly creating content for your blog.
 And most importantly, make sure you have goals in mind.

 Download my free worksheet that gives you the prompts you need to write down your blog goals for the year with the signup form below.
 Once you have your goals in mind, I am confident you’ll be able to start making money with your blog in no time at all!